balderdashy/sails-docs/reference/application/lifecycle.md

 ### (2) Load User Configuration

 Unless the `userconfiguration` hook is explicitly disabled, Sails will next load the configuration files in the `config` folder (and subfolders) underneath the current working directory.
-See the [configuration concept section](http://sailsjs.org/documentation/concepts/configuration) for more details about user configuration.
-Configuration from step 1 will be merged on top of these values to form the `sails.config` object.
+See [**Concepts > Configuration**](http://sailsjs.org/documentation/concepts/configuration) for more details about user configuration.
+Configuration settings from step 1 will be merged on top of these values to form the `sails.config` object.

 ### (3) Load Hooks